codio/knowledge/source/instructors/authoring/assessments/free-text.rst

 Free Text Assessments That Are Automatically Graded as Correct
 --------------------------------------------------------------
 Free text assessments can be automatically graded as correct.
-To learn more see :ref:`Free Text Autograde <free-text-autograde>`.
+To learn more, see :ref:`Free Text Autograde <free-text-autograde>`.